National Weather Service Storm Prediction Center Severe Weather Outlook for Florida Monday, June 9, 2025

-, Florida – The National Service Storm Prediction Center issued a severe weather outlook for the Florida and Florida Big Bend due to a Marginal Risk (Level 1 of 5) of strong to severe thunderstorms on Saturday, Sunday, and Monday, June 7-9, 2025.
+TALLAHASSEE, Florida – The National Weather Service Storm Prediction Center issued a severe weather outlook for the Florida Panhandle and Florida Big Bend due to a Marginal Risk (Level 1 of 5) of strong to severe thunderstorms on Sunday and Monday, June 8-9, 2025.

 According to the National Weather Service Tallahassee, the timing is expected to be in a broad window from Sunday afternoon into Sunday night.